- Home

 Starting rate for savings

 If you’re on a low income, you can also earn interest tax-free through the starting rate for savings.
 It’s an allowance that means you can receive up to £5,000 a year in savings interest without paying tax.
 However, every £1 you receive from income sources that aren’t savings reduces your starting rate allowance by £1.
-This means that If you earn less than £18,570 a year from income and savings interest, your savings interest won’t be tax-free.
+This means that if you earn up to £18,570 a year from income and savings interest, your savings interest will be tax-free.

 The easiest way to explain this is through an example.
 If you earn £12,570 a year and receive £4,000 a year in interest from your savings (which would mean you have a lot of savings!) you wouldn’t pay any tax.
 That’s because you would qualify for the full savings starting rate of £5,000 and, if you’re a basic rate taxpayer, you’ll also benefit from the personal savings allowance which enables you to earn £1,000 in interest tax free.